Global Engagement Webinars

 Opportunities for International Engagement and Research Cooperation

 On April 13th, 2018, USDA's Foreign Agricultural Service and the National Institute of Food and Agriculture presented a webinar on opportunities for international engagement and research cooperation.
 The webinar was focused on programs available to Land-Grant colleges and universities, Minority Serving Institutions, and any interested U.S. college or university.
-Watch the recording.
+Request a copy of the slide deck.

 farmer to farmer

 On March 15, 2018, representatives from USAID and three of the organizations implementing the Farmer to Farmer program (ACDI-VOCA, Winrock and CNFA) discussed how programs are developed in host countries, what type of individuals they're seeking, what it's like to serve in the field, how to apply, and more.
 Watch the recording.

 international collaboration-What does it bring to us here at home?

 On October 20, 2017, Dr. Chuck Hibberd, Extension Committee on Organization and Policy (ECOP) Chair, and Dean and Director of Cooperative Extension at the University of Nebraska-Lincoln presented a webinar on his university's collaborative activities in China and what they have meant to his staff, university, and his state.
 Watch the recording.

 LOST IN TRANSLATION: FINDING INSPIRATION ABROAD TO MEASURE FOOD SECURITY FOR REFUGEE AND IMMIGRANT POPULATIONS IN THE U.S.